 PAUL W. HEERING, Ashley Kate Abbott, Kimberly Irwin, Robert F. Putnam, and Antonia Fiddner (May Institute)

-The Use of Evaluation in Treatment Programs for Children With Autism or Adults With Developmental Disabilities (Service Delivery)
+The Use of Evaluation in Treatment Programs for Children With Autism or Adults With Developmental Disabilities (Service Delivery) WILLED ADDITIONS OF Computation of the Computation of

 KRISTI L. MILLER (STE Consultants)